vipra-uwf/VIPRA/docs/pages/researchers/maps/maps_tutorial.md

 - **Objectives:** Points of interest.
 Goals for agents to move towards.
 - **Areas:** Geometry that defines spaces that have the potential to change agent behavior.

 When importing a map, there typically is not a way for VIPRA to immediately discern what geometry is of which type.
 A rectangle in a doorway could be an obstacle, as it may represent a closed door.
 Alternatively, it could represent an exit, and therefore an objective.
 It may also be an area, changing the way an agent may behave as it moves through a doorway.
-Without any way for the program to know just be looking at a set of points, a user must define these spaces for VIPRA.
+Since there is no way for the program to know what a polygon should be just by looking at a set of points, a user must define these spaces for VIPRA.

 VIPRA includes a **.dxf input module** to parse geometry from.
 A .dxf file is a neutral-format 3D Computer-Aided Design (CAD) file type.
 Many CAD programs that output blueprints can export vector drawings in the form of .dxf files.